oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 Since TAO 3.0, TAO offers complete PCI and PIC hooks to enable developers to extend the functonalities offered by IMS QTI 2.1 standard.

 PCI stands for Portable Custom Interaction.
 QTI offers about 20 types of interactions (questions types).
 Among them, the special custom interaction gives tool vendors opportunities to implement any type of interaction.
 This however breaks the interoperability which is supposed to be the strongest benefit adopting the QTI standard.
-IMS is therfore working on a new specification that enable tool vendors to structure their custom interaciton in an interoperable way.
+IMS is therefore working on a new specification that enable tool vendors to structure their custom interaction in an interoperable way.
 Portable Custom Interaction is the result of this effort.
-Curently a few vendors are experimenting with this PCI specification and are making new proposal to improve it.
+Currently a few vendors are experimenting with this PCI specification and are making new proposal to improve it.
 OAT, publisher of TAO is very active in defining this PCI specification.
 As a illustration of the benefit and power of PCI, TAO 3.0 comes up with a full working implementation of PCI.

 PIC stands for portable info control.
 Info control (add ref.) offers opportunity for tool vendor to add their own custom content to the item body.
 Implementing completely vendor specific Info Controls leads to the same interoperability issue as basic custom interactions.
 IMS has so far not publish any recommendation on the way Info Control should be implemented.
 OAT took the initiative to propose the PIC specification which is strongly influenced by its cousin PCI.